PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: Numerical Method for the Optimization Model

-In the following, we denote the discretized versions of the variables $\rho$, $\adj$, and $\vec{w}$ by $P$, $Q$, and $W$, respectively.
-Each of these matrices is of the form $A = [\boldsymbol{a_0}, \boldsymbol{a_1}, ... ,\boldsymbol{a_n}]$, where the vectors $\boldsymbol{a_k}$ represent the solutions at the discretized times $k \in \{0,1,....,n\}$, where $n$ is the number of time steps.
-In particular, the first column of $P$, denoted by $\boldsymbol{\rho_0}$, corresponds to the initial condition $\rho(\vec{x},0)$.
-If the spatial domain is one-dimensional, $P$, $Q$, and $W$ are of size $N \times (n+1)$, where $N$ is the number of spatial points.
-In the two-dimensional case, $P$ and $Q$ are of size $(N_1N_2) \times (n+1)$, where $N_j$ is the number of spatial points in the direction of $x_j$.
-The discretized control $W$ for linear (source) control problems is also $(N_1N_2) \times (n+1)$ dimensional, while it is $(2N_1N_2) \times (n+1)$ dimensional for non-linear (flow) control problems. \\ \\ The optimization algorithm is initialized with a guess for the control, $W^{(0)}$.
-Then, in each iteration, denoted by $i$, the following steps are computed: \begin{enumerate} \item Starting with a guess for the control $W^{(i)}$ as input variable, the corresponding state $P^{(i)}$ is found by solving the forward equation. \item The adjoint, $Q^{(i)}$, is obtained as the solution of the (reversed in time) adjoint equation, using $W^{(i)}$ and $P^{(i)}$ as inputs.
-Since $P^{(i)}$ contains the solution for all discretized times $k \in \{0,1,...,n\}$, pseudospectral interpolation circumvents issues resulting from the non-local coupling in time, mentioned in Section \ref{sec:Method_PseudospectralPDECO}. \item The obtained $P^{(i)}$ and $Q^{(i)}$ are used to solve the gradient equation for the updated control, $W^{(i)}_g$. \item The convergence of the optimization scheme is measured by computing the error, $\mathcal{E}$, between $W^{(i)}$ and $W^{(i)}_{g}$; see Section \ref{sec:Method_Validation}.
+We first present a first-order fixed-point method, based on~\cite{ACFK,Burger1}, modified to include a mixing rate which is standard in density functional theory problems of the type considered here~\cite{R10}.
+We emphasize that this method is included for its simplicity and generality; we have also implemented a higher order Newton-Krylov method -- see Section~\ref{sec:Method_NK}.
+The optimization algorithm is initialized with a guess for the control, $W^{(0)}$.
+Then, in each iteration, denoted by $i$, the following steps are computed: \begin{enumerate} \item Starting with a guess for the control $W^{(i)}$ as input variable, the corresponding state $P^{(i)}$ is found by solving the state equation. \item The adjoint, $Q^{(i)}$, is obtained as the solution of the (reversed in time) adjoint equation, using $W^{(i)}$ and $P^{(i)}$ as inputs.
+Since $P^{(i)}$ contains the solution for all discretized times $k \in \{0,1,...,n\}$, pseudospectral interpolation circumvents issues resulting from the non-local coupling in time, mentioned in Section \ref{sec:Method_PseudospectralPDECO}. \item The gradient equation is solved for the updated control, $W^{(i)}_g$, using the computed $P^{(i)}$, $Q^{(i)}$. \item The convergence of the optimization scheme is measured by computing the error, $\mathcal{E}$, between $W^{(i)}$ and $W^{(i)}_{g}$; see Section \ref{sec:Method_Validation}.
 If $\mathcal{E}$ is smaller than a set tolerance, the algorithm terminates, otherwise we proceed to Step 5. \item We update $W^{(i+1)}$ as a linear combination of the current guess $W^{(i)}$, and the value obtained in step 3, $W^{(i)}_{g}$, employing a mixing rate $\lambda \in [0,1]$: